blade-lang/bladelang.com/src/index.md

 Welcome!
 This is the official documentation for Blade 0.0.86-alpha.

-For documentation on the official package manager, test runner and repository server &mdash; [Nyssa](https://nyssa.bladelang.com), visit [https://nyssa.bladelang.com/docs](https://nyssa.bladelang.com/docs).
+> For the official package manager, test runner and repository server &mdash; [Nyssa](https://nyssa.bladelang.com), visit [https://nyssa.bladelang.com](https://nyssa.bladelang.com).

 <div style="color:red">This documentation is a work in progress!</div>